Updated: 3 days ago

 2. Comparison example, purchase with cash or financing:

 Think of CPRM as an approach to common-size the remaining useful miles of different car purchase alternatives.
 It is a simple metric that makes different cars comparable.
 To see the CPRM approach in action, my son used his savings and paid $5,000 in cash to buy a used 2006 Kia Optima.
 He bought it in 2016.
 As of this writing, the car is still serving him well!
-As shown in the "Car Buying Workflow" attachment / "Auto economics" tab, buying a car could save you $2,200 per year and provide the equivalent of $500,000 for retirement.
+As shown in the "Car Buying Workflow" link / "Auto economics" tab, buying a car could save you $2,200 per year and provide the equivalent of $500,000 for retirement.

 Obtaining financing: As noted earlier, car financing should be avoided or minimized if possible.
 The long-term financial impact is significant.
 We certainly recognize auto lending may still be a practical reality for many people.
 As such here is our auto financing approach:

-In appendix 4, we provide a process for identifying a car.
+In appendix 4, we provide best practices for identifying a car.
 As you initially research, you will determine the kind of car and price range you are targeting.
 Remember using an objective car buying statement like “For safe transportation” is important.
 Seek to avoid a “How much payment can I afford” objective.
 Make the payment an outcome of the objective process.
 This mindset helps minimize the potential long-term negative financial impact.

 3. Thoughts on pollution:

 From a strictly economic standpoint, car pollution like carbon monoxide emissions is a negative externality.
 This means the economic activity of driving a car creates a cost to an unrelated third party.
-In this case, the third party is society at large.
+In this case, this third party is society at large.
 Pollution can also be considered in the economic context of the “Tragedy of the Commons.”

 According to The Economist,